CARLI/select/docs/getting-started-browser-client.md

 * `grunt test` - does a clean build then runs the tests.
 Outputs a junit XML file of the results.
 * `grunt serve` - builds and starts a live-reloading server.
 Opens index.html in a browser window.
 * `grunt compile` - does a clean build and packages the app for deployment.
 Files are copied into the __dist/__ directory.
+* `grunt ngdoc` - build Angular JS documentaion for the application.

 ## Technology Used ##